A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Geometric realizations

-\begin{proof} We only have to show that the arrows are the same.
-If $i$ and $j$ form two sides of the polygon, with a color $c$, it means that if we apply the twist to $i$, then there will be $c-1$ edges between $ \kappa_\Delta(i)$ and $j$.
-Then if we apply the twist $c$ times, there will be no edge between $ \kappa_\Delta^c(i)$ and $j$, and they will share an oriented angle.
+We only have to show that the arrows are the same.
+If $i$ and $j$ form two sides of the polygon, with a color $c$, it means that if we apply the twist to $i$, then there will be $c-1$ edges from $\kappa_\Delta(i)$ to $j$.
+Then if we apply the twist $c$ times, there will be no edge from $ \kappa_\Delta^c(i)$ to $j$, and they will share an oriented angle \cor{(note that, here, the number $c$ is a power, not an index).}

-On the other hand, if $ \kappa_\Delta^c(i)$ and $j$ share an oriented angle, it suffices to apply the inverse of the twist $c$ times to make sure that $i$ and $j$ form two sides of a polygon, and that there are $c$ edges between $i$ and $j$.
-This only works if $c \leq m$.
-If $c >m$, then apply this method to the other end of $i$. \end{proof}
+On the other hand, if $ \kappa_\Delta^c(i)$ and $j$ share an oriented angle, it suffices to apply the inverse of the twist $c$ times to make sure that $i$ and $j$ form two sides of a polygon, and that there are $c$ edges between $i$ and $j$. \end{proof}

-\begin{lem} The quiver fulfils the conditions asked for colored quivers in the article of Buan and Thomas \cite{BT}.
+\begin{lem} The quiver fulfills the conditions asked for colored quivers in the article of Buan and Thomas \cite{BT}.
 In particular it is symmetric. \end{lem}

 \begin{proof} By definition, the quiver contains no loops (it means, no arrows from $i$ to $i$).

 The condition of monochromaticity is respected since two arcs can only share one polygon.